 Who We Are

-The Central Valley NMTC, LLC (CVNF) is a certified community development entity (CDE) that uses the federal New Markets Tax Credit (NMTC) program to foster economic development in economically distressed neighborhoods throughout the Central Valley of California.
-Focusing on economic, social and environmental returns, CVNF looks to finance those projects that demonstrate the highest community development outcomes.
-This means job creation, community services, cleaner air and water, increased housing opportunities and more access to health care and education.
+We use the federal New Markets Tax Credit (NMTC) program to foster economic development in economically disadvantaged neighborhoods throughout the Central Valley of California.
+Focusing on economic, social, and environmental returns, CVNMTC looks to finance projects that demonstrate the highest community development outcomes.
+This means job creation, community services, cleaner air and water, increased housing opportunities, and more access to health care and education.

-CVNF targets projects with demonstrable community impact, such as quality job creation and retention, provision of essential community services such as health care and childcare, and sustainable environmental impact.
+CVNMTC targets projects with demonstrable community impact, such as quality job creation and retention, essential community services such as health care and childcare, and sustainable environmental impact.
 Priority is given to projects that are: